debjyoti0891/quantum-chain/README.md

 ## Tool chain usage

 ### Installation
+The tool is implemented in Python3 and tested on Ubuntu 18.04.
+Install the depedencies from `requirements.txt`.

 You need a valid installation of [Gurobi](https://www.gurobi.com/resource/starting-with-gurobi/) along with the Python wrapper.
 Academic license can be obtained for free via their [website](https://www.gurobi.com/academia/academic-program-and-licenses/).

 ### Running instructions